Old Cowtown Museum preserves the 1870s lifestyle with a history museum, working farm, a business district and warm-weather gunfight shows.

 Jumbo lump crab cakes and Scottish salmon fillets burst with flavor at Avi Seabar and Chophouse.

-In Goddard (14 miles west), giraffes eat from guests’ hands, kangaroos accept pats and lemurs jump into laps at Tanganyika Wildlife Park.
+In Goddard (14 miles west), giraffes and lemurs eat from guests’ hands and kangaroos accept pats at Tanganyika Wildlife Park.

-Classic sandwiches like open-faced Reubens fill the lunch menu at Doo-Dah Diner.
+Classic sandwiches with flavor twists fill the lunch menu at Doo-Dah Diner.

 History buffs marvel at dinosaur skeletons, a Berlin Wall segment and Egyptian mummies at the Museum of World Treasures.